Top five football centric stadiums in India

 The Cooperage Stadium, once the home of now-defunct I-League side Mumbai FC, is another stadium which has been one of the top football grounds in India.

-The stadium falls under the jurisdiction of Western India Football Association (WIFA), which has the capacity around 7000.
+The stadium falls under the jurisdiction of the Western India Football Association (WIFA), which has a capacity of around 7000.

 One of the most iconic stadiums in India, the ground has hosted the I-League as well as Rovers Cup (since pre-independence of India) and many other top-level tournaments in the past.